-'''

 Permission denied (publickey). fatal: The remote end hung up unexpectedly

-'''

-If you get the above error, you may have made a mistake when registering your SSH key.
+If you get the above error, you may have made a mistake when registering your SSH key - for example, a common problem is to inadvertently add a final newline while copying and pasting the long key string.
 If the key is properly registered and it still doesn't work after an hour, ask for help on the mailing list.